jk11demo/COMP5202/content/Toolbox/first-git-commit.md

 cd ~/Desktop
 ```

-Although the `~/Desktop` command will work on your own machine, On other machines that have been preconfigured, your home user folder might be on a different place.
+Although the `~/Desktop` command will work on your own machine, On preconfigured machines, your home user folder might be in a different place.

-3) To create a git repository we use the following command
+3) To create a git repository, we use the following command

 `git init <foldername>`